roam-mosaic/theme-boilerplate/README.md

-├── build                       // built themes and features will be output here ├── dev                         // chrome devtools override location ├── scss                        // all scss goes here │   ├── global                  // global styling that can apply to all themes │   │   ├── features            // non theme specific UX improvements │   │   │   ├── ...
+├── build                       // built themes and features will be output here ├── dev                         // chrome devtools override location ├── scss                        // all scss goes here │   ├── core                    // global selectors that apply to all themes │   │   ├── components          // scss files for core UI components │   │   │   ├── ...
-│   │   │   ├── right-sidebar   // UI Area used for grouping features together
+│   │   │   ├── _block-embed.scss
-│   │   │   │   ├── masonry     // all styles required for this feature
+│   │   │   ├── _block-reference.scss
-│   │   │   │   └── ...
 │   │   │   └── ...
+│   │   ├── layout              // scss files for the main layout elements of Roam │   │   │   ├── ...
+│   │   │   ├── _left-sidebar.scss
+│   │   │   ├── _right-sidebar.scss
+│   │   │   └── ...
+│   │   ├── pages               // scss files for predefined pages in Roam
 │   │   ├── _mixins.scss        // useful mixins that can be used accross all themes
 │   │   ├── _reset.scss         // global reset css for all themes
 │   │   └── _variables.scss     // global variabls for all themes
+│   ├── features                // non theme specific UX improvements
+│   │   ├── ...
+│   │   ├── right-sidebar       // UI Area used for grouping features together
+│   │   │   ├── masonry         // all styles required for this feature
+│   │   │   ├── ...
+│   │   │   └── ...
 │   ├── themes                  // folder containing all themes
 │   │   ├── railscast           // a theme by Jeff Harris (https://github.com/jmharris903)
 │   │   └── template            // a template to use as a base for new themes │   │       ├── components      // scss files for UI components
-│   │       ├── core            // scss files for core UI areas
-│   │       ├── pages           // scss files for pages
+│   │       ├── layout          // scss files for the main layout elements of Roam │   │       ├── pages           // scss files for pages
-│   │       ├── _icons.scss     // scss for icons (not implemented)
-│   │       ├── _mixins.scss    // mixins created specifically for this theme (imports global/mixins)
-│   │       ├── _reset.scss     // reset css for this theme only (imports global/reset)
-│   │       ├── _resources.scss // resource variables (not implemented)
 │   │       ├── _variables.scss // variable overrides for this theme
 │   │       └── main.scss       // main entry point for this theme and `yarn build`
 │   ├── dev.scss                // entry point for development css `yarn dev`
 │   └── roam.css                // latest css from Roam Research needed for override
 └── updates                     // Roam Research css and scss used for change tracking
 ```

 ### Creating your own theme